qiushiyan/peach/README.md

     #> CharacterVector with 3 elements
     #> ["name", "age", "functional"]
     #> Vector with 3 elements
-    #> [true, "Q", 1]
+    #> ["Q", 1, true]

 ### Control flows

-Q supports `for ... in` loops and if eles conditions.
+Q supports `for ... in` loops and `if eles` conditions.
 Both the iteration and condition need to be put in parentheses.

 ``` q
 for (name in ["Q", "R", "Python"]) {